-The railroad also meant that production of the many good ore bodies found could be kicked into high gear.
-Once known as the “Queen of the Copper Camps,” Bisbee would become one of the richest mineral sites in the world, producing almost three million ounces of Gold, over one hundred million ounces of silver, and over eight billion pounds of copper.
+The railroad also meant that the production of the many good ore bodies found could be kicked into high gear.
+Once known as the “Queen of the Copper Camps,” Bisbee would become one of the world’s richest mineral sites, producing almost three million ounces of Gold, over one hundred million ounces of silver, and over eight billion pounds of copper.
 That’s in addition to other minerals such as lead and zinc.

 By the early 1900s, Bisbee’s population grew to about 25,000 and, despite Brewery Gulch, had become one of the most cultured cities in the Southwest.
-Officially incorporated in 1902, Bisbee was home to the first community library in Arizona, featured a popular opera house, is said to have the state’s oldest ball fields and even the state’s first golf course.
+Officially incorporated in 1902, Bisbee was home to the first community library in Arizona, featured a popular opera house, and has the state’s oldest ball fields and even the state’s first golf course.
 A fire in 1908 destroyed the cities commercial district, but by 1910 it had been rebuilt and remains intact today.

-Phelps Dodge and Co (aka Phelps Dodge Corporation) became the area’s largest mining company during Bisbee’s early days, owning most of the Copper Queen Mine and buying out many others.
+The Phelps Dodge Company became the area’s largest mining company during Bisbee’s early days, owning most of the Copper Queen Mine and buying out many others.
 Phelps Dodge would later become embroiled in the scandal known as the Bisbee Deportation.
-The incident occurred in July 1917 as the mining companies of Bisbee were trying to prevent their workers from unionizing.
-During the first World War, the price of Copper soared from less than 14 cents a pound to 37 cents, resulting in higher production and an influx of European immigrant workers, but without improved working conditions.
+The incident occurred in July 1917 as Bisbee’s mining companies were trying to prevent their workers from unionizing.
+During the first World War, Copper’s price soared from less than 14 cents a pound to 37 cents, resulting in higher production and an influx of European immigrant workers, but without improved working conditions.

 In June of 1917, the Industrial Workers of the World, or I.W.W., presented the mining companies of Bisbee with a list of demands, which included safety improvements, equal treatment of European and Mexican immigrant workers and minorities, and a flat wage to replace the sliding scale system of wages tied to the price of Copper.
 After every mining company refused all their demands, about half of the Bisbee workforce went on strike.

-Over the next couple of weeks, tensions grew as rumors spread saying that the unions had been infiltrated by Germans.
-Anti-union organizations and miners loyal to the mining company teamed up, calling in reinforcements, and under the command of Sheriff Harry Wheeler, began rounding up over 1,000 men in the early morning hours of July 12.
+Over the next couple of weeks, tensions grew as rumors spread saying that Germans had infiltrated the unions.
+Anti-union organizations and miners loyal to the mining company teamed up, calling in reinforcements.
+Under Sheriff Harry Wheeler’s command, it began rounding up over 1,000 men in the early morning hours of July 12.
 Many of the men weren’t even union members, nor mine workers, and those willing to put on a white armband to distinguish them from the others were released.

 Later that morning, when a train arrived, the men were loaded onto boxcars and eventually abandoned in Hermanas, New Mexico.
-They were left without shelter until U.S. troops arrived two days later and took them to Columbus New Mexico, where many were detained for several months.
-The result of this deportation prompted U.S. President Woodrow Wilson to set up the Federal Mediation Commission to investigate, which ultimately said that the mining companies were are fault, not the I.W.W., although no federal law applied so they referred the matter back to the state.
+They were left without shelter until U.S. troops arrived two days later and took them to Columbus, New Mexico, where many were detained for several months.
+The result of this deportation prompted U.S. President Woodrow Wilson to set up the Federal Mediation Commission to investigate, which ultimately said that the mining companies were are fault, not the I.W.W.
+However, no federal law applied, so they referred the matter back to the state.

-Ultimately the state of Arizona took no action against the mining companies, several civil suits against the railroad and copper companies were settled out of court, and the only suit brought to trial against the vigilantes resulted in a verdict of “not guilty”.
+Ultimately the state of Arizona took no action against the mining companies.
+Several civil suits against the railroad and copper companies were settled out of court.
+The only suit brought to trial against the vigilantes resulted in a verdict of “not guilty.”
 The incident is said to have boosted efforts of the I.W.W. nationwide.

 In 1929, Bisbee became the seat of Cochise County, taking that honor away from nearby Tombstone.

-After World War II a new residential suburb was built out of the canyon and about four miles away from the old town.
-Most of the businesses and many residents moved there, leaving many of the historic buildings to fall into disrepair.
+After World War II, a new residential suburb was built out of the canyon and about four miles away from the old town.
+Most of the businesses and many residents moved there, leaving many historic buildings to fall into disrepair.

 The mining boom ended in the 1950s, and the population dropped to less than 6,000, however during that same time, the manager of the Copper Queen, Harrison Lavender, introduced open-pit mining, which would result in the huge Lavender Pit mine, which covers 300 acres and is a thousand feet deep, replacing what was once Sacramento Hill.
 It remains today as a popular tourist attraction.
 The Lavender Pit is also known for producing some of the finest turquoise in the world, known as Bisbee Blue.

 Mining would come to an end in the mid-1970s when Phelps Dodge ceased operations.
-This sent Bisbee’s real estate market into collapse, and the resulting cheap property attracted retirees, “hippies” and others, who began restoring “Old Bisbee”, leading to its establishment as an official Historic District.
+This sent Bisbee’s real estate market into collapse.
+The resulting cheap property attracted retirees, “hippies,” and others, who began restoring “Old Bisbee,” leading to its establishment as an official Historic District.

-Today, Bisbee is known as an artist’s community and thrives on tourism thanks to the efforts of its citizens to restore the historic district.
+Today, Bisbee is known as an artist’s community and thrives on tourism thanks to its citizens’ efforts to restore the historic district.
 Mining also saw a small resurgence around 2007 when Freeport-McMoran Copper and Gold bought out Phelps Dodge.
-The population of Bisbee in 2010 was around 5,500, a fraction of the former boom days.
+Bisbee’s population is about 5200 today, a fraction of the former boom days.